dejanu/az104/azdevops/azdevops.md

 * Environment represents a collection of resources targeted for deployment

+## GitHub Actions:

+* Are an alternative to Azure Pipelines

 * Which two features are present in Azure Pipelines, but NOT in GitHub Actions?
     - deployment groups
     - service connections

 ---